SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/role-assignment-policies.md

 - Estimated time to complete each procedure: 5 minutes

+- To open the EAC, see [Exchange admin center in Exchange 2016](../architecture/client-access/exchange-admin-center.md).
+To open the Exchange Management Shell, see [Open the Exchange Management Shell](http://technet.microsoft.com/library/63976059-25f8-4b4f-b597-633e78b803c0.aspx).

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Assignment policies" entry in the [Role management permissions](feature-permissions/rbac-permissions.md) topic.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](../about-documentation/eac-keyboard-shortcuts.md).